hardwario/website/content/academy/learn-to-debug-messages-in-bigclown.en.md

 image_main: >-
   https://res.cloudinary.com/lukasfabik/image/upload/v1569052768/academy/learn-to-debug-mesagges-in-bigclown/image2.png
 ---
 A spider enjoys having a juicy fly or other insect in its web.
 But there is no place for a bug in your little programme.
-Work out all the bugs, or glitches in the code, from your BigClown projects. 🐞 We will show you how to do that.
+Work out all the bugs, or glitches in the code, from your HARDWARIO projects. 🐞 We will show you how to do that.

 ## What is a debug?